tprei/Genetic-Imaging/README.md

 - There are much better ways to reproduce the individuals (and some better ways to maintain good ones
 - The idea of mutation is very important here, but I didn't use it.
 - Make the progress and estimated time better to understand haha.
-- Make it work to RGB as well.
-As of right now it's only grayscale, and if you tweak the code around it won't work.
+- Make it work to grayscale and RGB as well.
+As of right now it's only black and white, and if you tweak the code around it won't work.
 - Video mode: it will create a timelapse.